chenglou/react-motion/README.md

 `willLeave`: a callback that's called **many** times and is passed `(keyThatLeaves, correspondingValue, endValueYouJustSpecified, currentInterpolatedValue, currentSpeed)`.
 Return an object/array configuration (which will serve as the new `endValue[keyThatLeaves]` and merged into `endValue`) to indicate you still want to keep the item around.
 Otherwise, return `null`.

+`component`: (Optional) Same prop as `Spring`, allows for the customization of the wrapper element in the rendered children.
+Defaults to 'div'

 #### Sample Usage
 _(See the demo files for fuller ones.)_